swyxio/brain/A - Writing/Draft - How To Thought Lead.md

 		- EPIC: trick shots
 		- NSFW: sextape / crazy fight
 		- OHH: finally understand what confused me
-	- Ralph Waldo Emerson -Our chief want is someone who will inspire us to be what we know we could be
 	- https://answerthepublic.com/ for SEO research version of this
 	- https://twitter.com/gregisenberg/status/1412074725195538441?s=21
 	- https://vasilishynkarenka.com/13-reads-on-choosing-what-to-work-on/